martijnvanbrummelen/nwipe/README.md

   https://github.com/linux-nvme/libnvme

-The NVMe standard is actively evolving, and many distributions ship outdated versions of the library, so we strongly recommend building the lightweight library from source instead:
+The NVMe standard is actively evolving, and many distributions ship outdated versions of the library, so you can build our recommended, modern version from source instead:

 ```bash
 wget https://github.com/linux-nvme/libnvme/archive/refs/tags/v1.16.1.tar.gz